Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements

 \section{Introduction}

-The three flavor neutrino oscillation framework consists of three mixing angles $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$, two mass-squared differences $\Delta m_{31}^2$ and $\Delta m_{21}^2$, and the Leptonic Dirac CP phase $\delta_{cp}$.
-Although, most of the oscillation parameters have been determined to varying degrees of precision through a combination of accelerator, solar, reactor and atmospheric neutrino experiments, yet the leptonic CP phase $\delta_{cp}$ is still one of the least known parameters.
-Two long baseline experiments NO$\nu$A \citep{sanchez_mayly_2018_1286758, NOvA:2018gge} and T2K \cite{Abe:2017uxa} has been taking data both in $\nu$ and $\bar{\nu}$ modes.
-Both the experiments have measured nearly same $\Delta_{32}$, they have disagreements in their measurements of $\sin^2{\theta_{23}}$, hierarchy as well as Leptonic $\delta_{cp}$.
-T2K prefers near maximal values of $\sin^2{\theta_{23}}$ in the higher octant (HO) while NO$\nu$A measures significantly higher value of $\sin^2{\theta_{23}}$ in the HO \cite{Abe:2017uxa, Nizam:2018got}.
+The three flavor neutrino oscillation framework consists of three mixing angles $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$, two mass-squared differences $\Delta m_{31}^2$ and $\Delta m_{21}^2$, and the leptonic Dirac CP phase $\delta_{cp}$.
+Although most of the oscillation parameters have been determined to varying degrees of precision through a combination of accelerator, solar, reactor and atmospheric neutrino experiments, the leptonic CP phase $\delta_{cp}$ is still one of the least known parameters.
+Two long-baseline experiments, NO$\nu$A \citep{sanchez_mayly_2018_1286758, NOvA:2018gge} and T2K \cite{Abe:2017uxa} have been taking data in both $\nu$ and $\bar{\nu}$ modes.
+Although both experiments have measured nearly the same value of $\Delta_{32}$, they have disagreements in their measurements of $\sin^2{\theta_{23}}$, hierarchy as well as $\delta_{cp}$.
+T2K prefers near maximal values of $\sin^2{\theta_{23}}$ in the higher octant (HO) while the NO$\nu$A measurement, although in the HO, is significantly higher \cite{Abe:2017uxa, Nizam:2018got}.
 Although both the experiments prefer normal hierarchy (NH) over inverted hierarchy (IH), yet NO$\nu$A allows IH at 1$\sigma$.
-The tension between the data of the two experiments needs to explained and the whole neutrino physics community is waiting eagerly to get some answer.
-So neutrino physics is running in the precision era.
-In these days, the capabilities of the neutrino experiments have changed and the detectors are capable of precision measurements.
-The capabilities of such detectors can be used to probe new physics searches as well as its identification and disentanglement from the standard three neutrino paradigm.
+The tension between the data of the two experiments is significant in an era when precision plays an increasingly important role in pointing to new physics and disentangling it from the standard three neutrino paradigm.